samuelzerozero/notes/README.md

 Overall it seems like it's going to be an issue only where big files are modified.

 #### Why to use JSON format when defining RUN steps?
-Not Using JSON syntax in the Dockerfile will create command wrapped into /bin/sh -c "<CMD>"
+Not Using JSON syntax in the Dockerfile will create command wrapped into /bin/sh -c "<CMD>".
+That means that sh doesn't need to be installed to run the command also.